Files / United States

 Key Chapter Title List

-- U.S. DoD and Service MOSA Directives and Guidance
+5. U.S. Department of Defense and Service MOSA Directives and Guidelines

 Document Introduction

 The report first outlines the core value and implementation principles of MOSA, emphasizing its role as an architectural constraint that requires balancing modularity and openness with other architectural requirements such as performance and security.
-Its key benefits include enhancing competition, facilitating technology refresh, integrating innovation, saving costs, and improving interoperability.
-Simultaneously, the report provides a detailed analysis of the statutory requirements for MOSA implementation in the Fiscal Year 2021 National Defense Authorization Act (FY-21 NDAA), including core elements such as modular design, interface standards, technical data rights, as well as the guiding role of related policy documents like DoD Instruction 5000.02.
+Its key benefits include enhancing competition, facilitating technology refresh, integrating innovation, reducing costs, and improving interoperability.
+Simultaneously, the report provides a detailed analysis of the statutory requirements for MOSA implementation in the National Defense Authorization Act for Fiscal Year 2021 (FY-21 NDAA), including core elements such as modular design, interface standards, technical data rights, as well as the guiding role of related policy documents like DoD Instruction 5000.02.

 When reviewing early attempts at MOSA assessment, the report systematically analyzes the strengths and limitations of tools and methods such as the MOSA Program Assessment and Rating Tool (MOSA PART), Open Architecture Assessment Tool (OAAT), Navy Open Architecture Questionnaire (NOA Questionnaire), the Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)) MOSA Assessment Criteria, and the Open Systems Verification Demonstration (OSVD), providing a practical foundation for the construction of the new model.

 The core section of the report proposes the MOSA Maturity Model.
-This model integrates Congressional legislative requirements and DoD acquisition policy needs, establishing an assessment system encompassing both business and technical dimensions with multiple maturity levels.
-Through specific scenario-based questions, the model comprehensively evaluates the effectiveness of MOSA implementation from various aspects including module scalability, interface standardization, intellectual property strategy, and competition mechanisms.
-Furthermore, the report discusses supporting models such as the Interface Documentation Maturity Level (IDML), as well as the application of the Open Systems Architecture Configurability Rating Checklist tool in cost estimation.
+This model integrates Congressional legislative requirements and Department of Defense acquisition policy needs, establishing an evaluation system comprising business and technical dimensions with multiple maturity levels.
+Through specific scenario-based questions, the model comprehensively assesses the effectiveness of MOSA implementation from various aspects including module scalability, interface standardization, intellectual property strategy, and competition mechanisms.
+Furthermore, the report discusses supporting models such as the Interface Documentation Maturity Level (IDML) and the application of the Open Systems Architecture Configurability Rating Checklist tool in cost estimation.

 Finally, the report clarifies the application path and potential barriers for this maturity model.
-It proposes steps to promote model implementation through verification measures, policy support, data collection, and analysis.
-It also points out that issues such as a shortage of independent verification talent and inconsistent implementation across services may affect assessment effectiveness.
-This model provides a standardized, actionable MOSA assessment tool for defense acquisition programs, contributing to the enhancement of U.S. defense system interoperability, innovation capability, and cost-effectiveness, offering decision support for policymakers and program managers.
+It proposes that model implementation should be promoted through steps such as verification measures, policy support, and data collection and analysis.
+It also points out that issues like a shortage of independent verification personnel and inconsistent implementation across military services may affect assessment outcomes.
+This model provides a standardized, actionable MOSA assessment tool for defense acquisition programs, contributing to enhanced interoperability, innovation capability, and cost-effectiveness of U.S. defense systems, and offers decision support for policymakers and program managers.